sloppyjuicy/office-developer-client-docs.fr-FR/docs/outlook/mapi/using-multiple-exchange-accounts.md

 **S’applique à** : Outlook 2013 | Outlook 2016

-Microsoft Outlook 2010 et Microsoft Outlook 2013 prennent en charge l’intégration avec plusieurs comptes de messagerie Exchange.
-Dans Outlook 2010 ou Outlook 2013, un utilisateur peut ajouter deux comptes Exchange au même profil tout en bénéficiant de fonctionnalités Exchange enrichies, telles que la liste d’adresses globale (GAL) publiée, la configuration d’absence du bureau Exchange et le partage de dossiers.
+Microsoft Outlook 2010 et Microsoft Outlook 2013 l’intégration à plusieurs comptes de messagerie Exchange.
+Dans Outlook 2010 ou Outlook�2013, un utilisateur peut ajouter deux comptes exchange sur le m�me profil et quand m�me profiter de riches fonctionnalit�s Exchange telles que la liste d'adresses globale publi� (LAG), la configuration de Exchange d'absence et le partage des dossiers.

-Les utilisateurs habitués aux sections de profil MAPI pour Microsoft Office Outlook 2007 et versions antérieures savent que les paramètres Exchange, tels que le nom d’utilisateur et le nom du serveur de messagerie, sont stockés dans la section fixe du profil global Exchange, **pbGlobalProfileSectionGuid**.
-Dans Outlook 2010 et Outlook 2013, chaque compte Exchange requiert sa propre section de profil pour stocker les paramètres, et dès lors **pbGlobalProfileSectionGuid** est obsolète.
+Ceux qui connaissent les sections de profil MAPI pour Microsoft Office Outlook 2007 et les antérieures savent que les paramètres Exchange, tels que le nom d’utilisateur et le nom de serveur de messagerie, sont stockés dans la section profil global Exchange fixe, **pbGlobalProfileSectionGuid**.
+Dans Outlook 2010 et Outlook�2013, chaque compte Exchange a besoin de sa propre section de profil pour stocker les param�tres, rendant l' **pbGlobalProfileSectionGuid** obsol�te.

-Les paramètres Exchange d’Outlook 2010 et d’Outlook 2013 sont toujours stockés dans le profil, mais un identificateur unique correspondant à la section de profil et contenant ses paramètres est attribué de façon dynamique par profil.
-Dans le profil, l’emplacement des paramètres Exchange est stocké dans la [propriété canonique PidTagExchangeProfileSectionId](pidtagexchangeprofilesectionid-canonical-property.md), qui se trouve dans la section de profil du service de messagerie du compte Exchange.
-Cette propriété se trouve également dans la section de profil de chaque fournisseur dans ce service de messagerie du compte.
-L’identificateur unique n’est pas stocké sur le serveur et est différent d’un profil à un autre.
+Outlook 2010 and Outlook�2013 Exchange settings are still stored in the profile, but a unique identifier for the profile section that contains their settings is dynamically allocated per profile.
+The location of the Exchange settings in the profile is stored in the [Propri�t� canonique PidTagExchangeProfileSectionId](pidtagexchangeprofilesectionid-canonical-property.md), which can be found in the message service profile section of the Exchange account.
+This property can also be found in the profile section for each provider in this message service of the account.
+The unique identifier is not stored on the server and will be different across profiles.

-Outlook 2010 et Outlook 2013 utilisent **PidTagExchangeProfileSectionId** comme identificateur unique pour spécifier un compte Exchange.
-Ainsi utilisé, cet identificateur unique est appelé **emsmdbUID**.
-Pour certaines opérations MAPI et Outlook, une valeur **emsmdbUID** peut être requise afin de spécifier le compte Exchange à utiliser pour l’opération.
+Outlook 2010 et Outlook�2013 utilisent le **PidTagExchangeProfileSectionId** comme un identificateur unique pour sp�cifier un compte Exchange.
+Lorsqu'il est utilis� de cette mani�re, cet identificateur unique est appel� le **emsmdbUID**.
+Pour certaines op�rations MAPI et Outlook, un **emsmdbUID** peut �tre requis pour sp�cifier quel compte Exchange doit �tre utilis� pour l'op�ration.

-Pour prendre en charge plusieurs comptes Exchange, vous devez utiliser certains appels vers de nouvelles fonctions de votre code.
-Remplacez tous les appels utilisant **entryID** et [IAddrBook:: OpenEntry](iaddrbook-openentry.md) ou [IAddrBook:: CompareEntryIDs](iaddrbook-compareentryids.md) sur [IMailUser: IMAPIProp](imailuserimapiprop.md) et [IDistList: IMAPIContainer](idistlistimapicontainer.md) par une des fonctions suivantes.
+In order to support multiple Exchange accounts, you must use some calls to new functions in your code.
+Replace any call that uses an **entryID** and either [IAddrBook::OpenEntry](iaddrbook-openentry.md) or [IAddrBook::CompareEntryIDs](iaddrbook-compareentryids.md) on [IMailUser : IMAPIProp](imailuserimapiprop.md) and [IDistList : IMAPIContainer](idistlistimapicontainer.md) with one of the following functions.

 - [HrCompareABEntryIDsWithExchangeContext](hrcompareabentryidswithexchangecontext.md)